Estecka/mc-invariable-paintings/README.md

 This mod provides the icons for vanilla paintings, but it does not generate icons for modded paintings.
 Those can be added using a resource pack.

-Custom icons are located at `/textures/<namespace>/item/painting/<variant>.png`, based on the painting variant's ID.
+Custom icons will be searched for at `/textures/<namespace>/item/painting/<variant>.png`, based on the painting variant's ID.
 Variants that lack a custom icon will fall back to a generic built-in one.

 ## Miscellaneous changes